ColinKennedy/tk-config-default2-respawn/adding_code.md

 ```

 Like the previous example, imagine if we wanted to add `my_tool.py` directly
-into Respawn, into the Shotgun Pipeline Configuration and then add that path
+into the Respawn repo, and then add that path to PYTHONPATH.
-to PYTHONPATH.
 How would we do that?
-Pipeline Configurations can be installed
+Pipeline Configurations can be installed basically
-basically anywhere so it would be difficult to define the path up-front.
+anywhere so it would be difficult to define the path up-front.

 The answer to this problem is to use Rezzurect.